 One of the major benefits of cloud storage is you don’t have to worry about upgrades all the time (maintenance-free).

 Once you run out of storage, you can just easily upgrade by paying the service provider.
 No additional devices are needed.
-It’s basically a ‘click and go’ upgrade process.
+It’s basically a ‘click and goes’ upgrade process.

 NAS vs Cloud Storage user base can be very different.

-People who use NAS are majority from Production Company, Media Company, and Hardware Manufacturing Company.
+People who use NAS are majority from Production companies, Media companies, and Hardware Manufacturing companies.